S4M8/security_plus_701_notes/00/notes.md

 AUP

 ### BPA (Business Partnership Agreement):
-A legal agreement that outlines the terms, conditions, and expectations between business partners5.
+A legal agreement that outlines the terms, conditions, and expectations between business partners.
 It establishes the framework for collaboration and defines responsibilities in a business relationship.

 ### SLA (Service Level Agreement):
-A contract between a service provider and a customer that specifies the expected levels of service performance, availability, and quality25.
+A contract between a service provider and a customer that specifies the expected levels of service performance, availability, and quality.
 In cybersecurity, SLAs often include:
 - Scope of security services
 - Service level objectives (SLOs) and key performance indicators (KPIs)
 - Response times for security incidents